-Developed in the freshman or sophomore year by working closely with an advisor, the Contract allows a student to set his or her own program which, after approval by Academic Unit Chairs/ Directors from the areas of study and by the Academic Affairs Council, becomes that student's individualized graduation requirement.
-The Contract must incorporate at least two but no more than three discrete areas of study with a minimum of 15 credits in each.
-Up to 12 credits from general education may be incorporated in the contract.
+Developed in the freshman or sophomore year by working closely with an advisor, the Contract Major allows a student to set his or her own program which, after approval by Academic Unit Chairs/ Directors from the areas of study and by the Academic Affairs Council, becomes that student's individualized graduation requirement.

+The Contract must incorporate at least two but no more than three discrete areas of study with a minimum of 15 credit hours in each.
+Up to 12 credit hours from general education may be incorporated in the Contract.
+In addition, at least 12 credit hours at the 3000-4000 level must be included in the Contract.

 The program concludes with an independent Capstone project (e.g., a paper or thesis, creative exhibit or performance, research project) that is to be included in the 39-hour 3000-4000 level credit hour requirement.